bruning-frighting/qid-eid-lookup/README.md

 qidlookup import path/to/custom_qid_eid_mapping.csv --replace
 ```

 `--replace` builds the new database safely and swaps it in only after the import succeeds.
-Keep a copy of the original database if you want to restore it later, or run `git lfs pull` again after deleting the custom database.
+Keep a copy of the original database if you want to restore it later.

 Category lookup requires a CSV containing `high_level_category` and `low_level_category`.